My Queenstown Heritage Trail: Guided Tours

 Launched on 27 July 2014, Tanglin Halt & Margaret Drive guided tour traces the evolution of Queenstown as Singapore's first satellite town including many public and social institutions.
 The tour visits landmarks such as the first HDB flats along Stirling Road, Queenstown Sports Complex, Queenstown Branch Library, the former Malayan railways and black & white bungalows at Wessex estate.
 The tour was renamed as My Tanglin Halt heritage tour in June 2018.

 Alexandra & Dawson guided tour, launched on 4 April 2015, follows the footsteps of the Japanese troops in Queenstown during World War II and visits military installations such as Alexandra Hospital (former British Military Hospital) and bunkers along Kay Siang Road.
-The tour was renamed as My Alexandra heritage tour in June 2018.
+The tour was renamed My Alexandra heritage tour in June 2018.

 A third guided tour covering Commonwealth & Holland was launched on 20 March 2016.
 The guided tour traces the transformation of Queenstown from a rubber plantation in the 1870s to a busting military village in the 1950s and a popular expatriate centre in 2000s.
-Some of the historical landmarks in the tour include Holland Village, Shuang Long Shan Wu Shu Memorial Hall, Ridout and Holland Park conservation area and Chip Bee Gardens.
-The tour was renamed as My Holland Village heritage tour in June 2018.
+Some of the historical landmarks on the tour include Holland Village, Shuang Long Shan Wu Shu Memorial Hall, Ridout and Holland Park conservation area and Chip Bee Gardens.
+The tour was renamed My Holland Village heritage tour in June 2018.